-With the tight inventory in NYC rentals, the scramble to find that perfect apartment (at a reasonable price) this summer can be daunting.
+With the tight inventory of New York City apartments, the scramble to find that perfect unit (at a reasonable price) is daunting.
 However, before you start scouring online, take some time to think about your future roommates.
-Even though there is a โconvenience premiumโ on most apartment features, this premium is significantly higher for larger apartments (think two bedrooms) than for smaller apartments.
-It turns out that satisficing a group of three or four people is significantly harder than compromising with a single roommate.
-Some people might absolutely need laundry in the building.
-Other people could care less.
-Because of these disagreements, many of the more โinconvenientโ apartments donโt receive as much exposure or demand.
+Even though there is a โconvenience premiumโ on most apartment features, this price of convenience is significantly higher for larger apartments (think two bedrooms) than for smaller apartments.

-Itโs commonly known that studios are among the most expensive apartments on a per square-foot basis (around 10% more) in the city.
-However, even though one and two-bedroom apartments are similarly priced for their size, there is a larger โconvenienceโ premium in two-bedrooms.ย Taking advantage of this, what can renters expect to get paid for, and what kind of discounts could they see?
+Itโs commonly known that studios are among the most expensive apartments on a per-square-foot basis (around 10% more) in the city.
+However, even though one and two-bedroom apartments are similarly priced for their size, there is a larger โconvenienceโ premium in two-bedrooms.
+Taking advantage of this, what can renters expect to get paid for, and what kind of discounts could they see?
 Weโve taken a look at three different areas of potential value.

 The Number of Flights